webonise/Middleman-Template/README.md

 What You Get
 ==============

-* Our collective corporate wisdom about how to start a Middleman project.
+* Our collective corporate wisdom about how to start a Middleman project leveraging Gulp.
 * Pre-configured defaults for Middleman's configuration.
 * Automatic minification on build, but nice, readable versions in development.
 * The abilty to use Sass/SCSS, Haml, Markdown, and more as markup languages just by appending file suffixes: